-You want to give them every single thing in your power.
-But, the reality is that baby products are expensive.
-You have to empty out your pockets to make the life of your baby comfortable.
+The reality is that baby products are expensive and these items add up.
+It might even feel like you're emptying out your pockets to make the life of your baby comfortable.
 But you know what?
-If you are a little clever about it, you can raise a baby without putting a hole in your bank account.
+If you are a little clever about it, you can get through the newborn stage without putting a massive hole in your bank account.

-Let’s break down the most important products that you need for your baby and then find a way to get it for a subsidized price or maybe, even free.
+Let’s break down the most important products that you need for your baby and then find a way to get it for free or at least highly subsidized!

 Infant Car Seats